-TalkBacks are Q&A sessions between students and performers after Season for Young People shows.
-Talkbacks will extend your trip time by about 30 minutes.
-To participate in TalkBacks, the reservation contact person must sign up with the Season for Young People office prior to the show day.
+TalkBacks are Q&A sessions between students and performers after a show and may add up to 30 minutes to your time at TPAC.
+To participate in these optional TalkBacks, the reservation contact person must sign up with the Season for Young People office prior to the show day.

-TPAC’s Season for Young People performances are selected with the classroom curriculum in mind and connect to curriculum standards.
-Suggested curriculum connections for each show can be found on TPAC’s website in the “Standards” section of Field Trips to TPAC” section of Education and Community.
+Season for Young People performances are selected with the classroom curriculum in mind and connect to curriculum standards.
+Suggested curriculum connections for each show can be found on TPAC’s website in the “Field Trips to TPAC” section of Education and Community.

-Our staff carefully considers grade level recommendations to ensure the best experience for everyone.
+TPAC staff carefully considers grade level recommendations to ensure the best experience for everyone.
 If you would like to reserve seats for a group outside of these recommendations, please call the Education Reservations Line at 615-687-4288 to discuss the performance content.